gammapy/gammapy/docs/index.rst

 * Read the `Gammapy documentation`_.
 * Ask questions on the `Gammapy mailing list`_.
 * Request features, report bugs or contribute on the `Gammapy GitHub page`_.

-To learn more about Gammapy, have a look at the :ref:`about` page, which includes a link to the Gammapy proceeding from ICRC 2015.

-Gammapy works with Python 2 and 3, on Linux, Mac OS X and Windows and is easy to install (see instructions on the :ref:`install` page).
+* Gammapy works with Python 2 and 3, on Linux, Mac OS X and Windows.
-(Caveat: for modeling and fitting we use Sherpa at the moment, which is not available on Windows and porting to Python 3 is still work in progress.)

-Once you have it running, we suggest you head over to the :ref:`getting-started` tutorial.
+Where to start?

+* Try Gammapy in the browser using the `Gammapy binder`_.
+  Clicking that link will start a Docker image on some cloud server, which usually takes about 30 seconds.
+  See :ref:`binder` for details how this works.
+* To learn more about Gammapy, have a look at the :ref:`about` page.
+* To install Gammapy, see the instructions on the :ref:`install` page.
+* The :ref:`getting-started` tutorial.

 .. _gammapy_news: